Advantages of using a Content Delivery Network (CDN)

 A Content Delivery Network (CDN) is an interconnected system of computers on the internet that provides web content rapidly to numerous users by duplicating or caching the content on multiple servers and directing the content to users on proximity.
 The goal of a CDN is to serve content to end-users with high availability and high performance.
-CDNs serve a large fraction of the Internet content today, including web objects (text, graphics and scripts), downloadable objects (media files, software, documents), applications (e-commerce, portals), live streaming media, on-demand streaming media, and social networks.
+CDNs serve a large fraction of the Internet content today, including web objects (text, graphics, and scripts), downloadable objects (media files, software, documents), applications (e-commerce, portals), real-time streaming data, on-demand streaming media, and social networks.

 When an end-user requests a specific web page, video or file, the server closest to that user is dynamically determined and is used to deliver the content to that user, thereby increasing the speed of delivery.
 Content may be replicated on hundreds or thousands of servers in order to provide identical content to as many users as possible even during peak usage.